Michaela-K/BookMark/README.md

 ## Features <a id="features"></a>
 - [ ] Host project (Work in Progress)
-- [x] Log in to view navbar options
 - [x] Search through resources
 - [x] Create a new bookmark/resource
 - [x] Create a new category